A Wilderness Mind at Home

 What this means is that you create an environment where outside influences are pushed out a little bit, kept at bay, so that you can focus on the real issue in life, which is what the mind is doing right now, and how it can learn to do it more skillfully.
 When you can create this environment through the precepts, through restraint of the senses, restraint of your mouth, developing a sense of wilderness in your life, and developing right view, you can develop a sense of mental seclusion even when there’s not much physical seclusion around you.
 You develop the values that are an important part of the meditation.

 Remember it’s not just the technique that’s important for the meditation, it’s the values that keep it going, that motivate the technique, motivate the practice, that keep you focused on where the really important issues in your life are, right here, right now.
 Everyone else in the world says the important things in life are things that somebody else is doing some other place.
 That’s the message you’ve got to resist.
-The message that tells you that true happiness is impossible so you should focus on the kind of happiness you can buy, teaches you a lot of disrespect for what is the most important issue in life, which is: How can you find true happiness?
+The message that tells you that true happiness is impossible so you should focus on the kind of happiness you can buy, teaches disrespect for the most important issue in life, which is: How can you find true happiness?
 What, when you do it, will lead to long-term welfare and happiness?
 That’s another wisdom issue according to the Buddha.

-So try to have respect for your desire for true happiness.
+Have respect for your desire for true happiness.
 Have respect for what the mind is doing right now—it’s power to change your life.
 This is what the whole issue of values comes down to: What do you respect?
 The world out there has a lot of strange ideas of respect.
 So you’ve got to watch out for them.

 Remember that this is why we bow down to the Buddha, because he gave respect to his desire for true happiness, and then passed the method for finding that happiness on to us.
 We respect him because he teaches us to respect the most valuable things in our own lives: the power of our actions, the power of our discernment to lead to release.
-So protect that attitude of respect the same way you’d protect a tiny fire that you’re trying to start—as when you set fire to a couple of twigs when there’s a wind blowing, and you’ve got to keep your hands cupped around it until it finally takes.
+So protect that attitude of respect the same way you’d protect a tiny fire that you’re trying to start—as when you set fire to a couple of twigs when there’s a wind blowing and you’ve got to keep your hands cupped around it until it finally takes.
 The warmth that comes from the fire, when it really does take, will warm not only you, but also the people around you.